MystenLabs/sui/crates/sui-framework/docs/validator_set.md

 ## Function `derive_next_epoch_validators`

 Upon any change to the validator set, derive and update the metadata of the validators for the new epoch.
-TODO: If we want to enforce a % on stake threshold, this is the function to do it.

 <pre><code><b>fun</b> <a href="validator_set.md#0x2_validator_set_derive_next_epoch_validators">derive_next_epoch_validators</a>(self: &<a href="validator_set.md#0x2_validator_set_ValidatorSet">validator_set::ValidatorSet</a>): <a href="">vector</a>&lt;<a href="validator.md#0x2_validator_ValidatorMetadata">validator::ValidatorMetadata</a>&gt;